iusrepo/ius.io/docs/GettingStarted.md

 ## Disclaimers

-Before using any packages from the IUS Community repositories, you should first read our [End User Agreement][1].
+Before using any packages from the IUS Community repositories, you should first read our [End User Agreement][EUA].
 Downloading, installing, or using our packages implies that you agree to these terms.

 If you are new to IUS, please understand that our packages work a bit differently than you might expect.
-Please see our [usage guide][2] for specific details.
+Please see our [usage guide][usage] for specific details.

 ## Subscribing to the IUS Repository